 You may have seen our previous post about strategies to keep your shipping container home cool during the summer.
 Now we will look at how to heat your shipping container home during the winter.
-Although shipping container homes are seriously awesome, they aren’t magical.
+Although shipping container homes are awesome, they aren’t magical.
 During the winter, just like any other building, they can get cold.
 Here are some strategies to ensure your container home will be warm during the colder months.
 Together these approaches will help you keep your container comfortable all year round.

 Even on a cold day, there is still some warmth to be received from the sun.
 Most people think they should keep their curtains closed all the time to keep the heat in, but they are missing out on the warmth provided by the sun coming in the windows.

 Don’t forget to close the curtains once the sun has set for the night and lose any heat built up during the day.
 If you are in a very cold location, invest in some winter curtains.
-These are insulated so you have a additional buffer between your warm air inside and the cold air outside.
+These are insulated so you have an additional buffer between your warm air inside and the cold air outside.

 Sometimes certain things can just make you feel cold and wooden floors are certainly one of those things.